ogty/RequirementsGenerator/README.md

 If you have a large number of folders on your desktop, it may not work properly.
 If you download it, there is a good chance it won't work.
 If you want to use it, please clone it.

+***

+For Python and Julia, you can check the version checkbox to verify that the generated `requirements.txt` can successfully install the package.
+For example, if you install `python-dotenv` in Python, the call to `python-dotenv` will be `dotenv`, which means you cannot install `python-dotenv`(because the name of the package is different when it is installed).
+So, by checking the version checkbox, we indicate that if the version is not marked, the package cannot be installed correctly.